+If you are using the Automatic Transaction management included in Power Edition, and you create a new DSRequest in a DMI, you must call dsRequest.setRPCManager(rpcManager)if you want the DSRequest to be included in the current transaction.

 It often makes sense to create DataSources purely for server-side use—a quick idiom to make a DataSource inaccessible to browser requests is to add requires="false" to the <DataSource> tag—why this works is explained in the upcoming Declarative Security section.